-233. NorthWestern expresses concern that the proposal would be unnecessary and cumbersome given base case changes and asserts that a complete list of models would not benefit an interconnection customer.
-Further, NorthWestern states that requiring a non-disclosure agreement from each potential interconnection customer prior to the feasibility study would administratively burden transmission providers.
-It also argues that, in the West, interconnection customers seeking additional information about study benefits and assumptions currently have the ability to request model details from the Western Electricity Coordinating Council.
+233. NorthWestern expresses concern that the proposal would be unnecessary and cumbersome given base case changes and asserts that a complete list of models would not benefit an interconnection customer.408 Further, NorthWestern states that requiring a non-disclosure agreement from each potential interconnection customer prior to the feasibility study would administratively burden transmission providers.
+It also argues that, in the West, interconnection customers seeking additional information about study benefits and assumptions currently have the ability to request model details from the Western Electricity Coordinating Council.409 of new delivery points, project cancellations, generation assumptions, and assumed demand levels.411

-234. NYISO opposes the provision of shift factors, which, it argues, only pertain to power flow and thermal analyses, which are more applicable to interconnections in RTOs/ISOs that offer physical transmission rights.
-Tri-State argues that large-scale system planning is dynamic and often requires changes to in-service dates, identification of new delivery points, project cancellations, generation assumptions, and assumed demand levels.
+234. NYISO opposes the provision of shift factors, which, it argues, only pertain to power flow and thermal analyses, which are more applicable to interconnections in RTOs/ISOs that offer physical transmission rights.410 Tri-State argues that large-scale system planning is dynamic and often requires changes to in-service dates, identification

-&lt;sup>408 NorthWestern 2017 Comments at 5.
+408 NorthWestern 2017 Comments at 5.

 235. Xcel notes that, because each interconnection request is unique, the specific network model assumptions used are also usually distinctive.
-Xcel argues that the Commission should grant transmission providers flexibility to provide the detailed, unique specifics of the network models in individual study agreements.
-Xcel also proposes that interconnection customers review the general process, as described in the LGIP or a business practice manual, as well as published study agreements to gain insights into expectations for modeling.
+Xcel argues that the Commission should grant transmission providers flexibility to provide the detailed, unique specifics of the network models in individual study agreements.412 Xcel also proposes that interconnection customers review the general process, as described in the LGIP or a business practice manual, as well as published study agreements to gain insights into expectations for modeling.
 Xcel states that the customer can discuss the specific modeling process and assumptions for its request with the transmission provider, and the agreement to be modeled would be memorialized in the agreements posted on OASIS.
-Xcel asserts that this process would provide significant transparency while allowing the use of the most appropriate studies and up-to-date assumptions for interconnection requests.
+Xcel asserts that this process would provide significant transparency while allowing the use of the most appropriate studies and up-to-date assumptions for interconnection requests.413 deletions from, and the italicized text reflects additions to, the language proposed in the

 236. We adopt the NOPR proposal, with modifications.
-Specifically, this Final Rule revises section 2.3 of the pro forma LGIP to read as follows (the bracketed text reflects deletions from, and the italicized text reflects additions to, the language proposed in the
+Specifically, this Final Rule revises section 2.3 of the pro forma LGIP to read as follows (the bracketed text reflects

-&lt;sup>411 Tri-State 2017 Comments at 6.
+411 Tri-State 2017 Comments at 6.